William Chamberlaine: Start of career

 After graduation, Chamberlaine was commissioned as a second lieutenant in the 2nd Field Artillery Regiment.
 His initial assignments included duty at Fort Adams, Rhode Island, and Fort Hamilton, New York.
 He completed the Artillery Officers' Course in 1896, and was the honor graduate.
 Chamberlaine then served at Fort Monroe, Virginia, where he remained until the start of the Spanish–American War in 1898, when he commanded a battery at Fort Morgan, Alabama, which defended Mobile Bay.

 In 1899, Chamberlaine was promoted to first lieutenant.
 His post-war assignments included acting assistant adjutant for the Department of Texas, instructor of chemistry at West Point, and assistant to the Army's Chief of Artillery at Fort Monroe.
 He was promoted to captain in 1901.

 Chamberlaine was assigned to the Artillery Board in 1903; this panel had been created as a result of a 1901 law which reorganized the Artillery branch and created the separate Coast Artillery.
 As a board member, Chamberlaine provided advice, guidance, and recommendations to the Chief of Artillery for matters including Artillery unit task organization, personnel assignments, and equipment and weapons design, testing, acquisition, and fielding.
 While serving on the board, Chamberlaine also commanded an Artillery battery at Fort Monroe.
 After the split of the Artillery branch, Chamberlaine chose to serve with the Coast Artillery, and became a specialist in coastal and harbor defenses.

 When the Army's General Staff was created in 1906, Chamberlaine was selected to serve on it.
-His first General Staff assignment was as a military attaché in Japan, a posting he carried out in conjunction with Brigadier General John J. Pershing and Colonel James Anderson Irons; Irons, together with Pershing, also went on to serve as a general officer during World War I.
+His first General Staff assignment was as a military attaché in Japan, a posting he carried out in conjunction with Brigadier General John J. Pershing and Colonel James Anderson Irons; Irons also served as a general officer during World War I.

 From 1907 to 1909, Chamberlaine served as assistant chief of staff for first the Pacific Division, and then the Philippine Division; in each assignment, he served concurrently as division artillery officer.
 Among his accomplishments was the strengthening the defensive works that protected Manila Bay, especially Corregidor Island.
 On his return trip to the United States, Chamberlaine traveled by way of Europe so he could serve as an observer at the French army's annual maneuvers.